War Eagle Mill continues to lure visitors, host craft fair

 The Grist Mill

 Onlookers outside can see the 18-foot waterwheel with cypress paddles splash when grinding is underway.
 Inside, the millstones grind grain to a fine meal and the chugging machine spits it into a bucket as Tom Rasmussen, the miller and interpretive guide, explains the grinding process to visitors.
-He does this daily at 11 a.m. and 1 p.m. in a 20-minute presentation.
+He does this daily at 11 a.m. and 1 p.m. in a free, 20-minute presentation.

 “This is how they did it in 1832,” Rasmussen said.
 “They were pretty ingenious people.”